siteasy/siteasy.github.io/articles/Docs/config.md

   - If there is a index.md under the category of articles, the index.html which generated from index.md will be put as the homepage of the category.
   - If there is no index.md under the category of articles, the list.html which list all articles of the category will be put as the homepage of category.
 - If the value contains the key "url", that means the category is a external link.
+- The value "order" of category control the order of articles under the category.
+The article list on the sider bar is shown by the plugin "articel_list"

 ## plugins
 The plugins used for the website.